MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/index.md

 The names of releases for a release definition are, by default, sequentially numbered.
 The first release is named **Release-1**, the next release is **Release-2**, and so on.
 You can change this naming scheme by editing the release name format mask.
-In the **General** tab of a release definition, edit the **Release name format** property.
+In the **Options** tab of a release definition, edit the **Release name format** property.

 When specifying the format mask, you can use the following pre-defined variables.